-Series-A or -B Round
+Series-A to -C Round

-Series-C or Later Round
+Series-D or Later Round

-If you’re raising a Series-C or later round, you should still feel free to reach out to us, but please bear in mind that our fund might end up being too small to participate in your deal.
+If you’re raising a Series-D or later round, you should still feel free to reach out to us, but please bear in mind that our fund might end up being too small to participate in your deal.

 Below is a list of startups that have selected AppWorks as their VC partner: